 This course introduces the student to the ministry of "care of souls."
 Aspects of congregational care and ministry through ritual are explored.
 Students will examine ministry to institutionalized persons and will begin to develop specific care giving skills.
-This course is also offered as:
+Prerequisite: PT 501 or an undergraduate degree in Theology